Physical Education

 Course Overview

 This qualification is not just about being able to play sport, it will provide learners with the skills, knowledge and understanding to progress into higher education on a sports-related programme such as Sport and Physical Education, Sports Science, Sports Coaching and Development or Sport and Leisure management.
-The students will cover the core mandatory units of body systems and the effects of physical exercise, sports coaching and leadership, sports organisation and development and two optional units of Sports Injuries and Analysis of Performance, giving them a sound knowledge of topics from across the sports sector.
-The course has a blend of assessment styles, ensuring students develop skills of recalling and applying their knowledge, as well as project-based learning and working independently to deadlines.
+The students will cover the core mandatory units of Body systems and effects of physical exercise, Sports Coaching and leadership, Sports organisation and development and two optional units of Sports Injuries and Analysis of performance, giving a sound knowledge of topics from across the sports sector.
+The course has a blend of assessment styles, ensuring students develop skills of recalling and applying their knowledge as well as project based learning and working independently to deadlines.

-Assessment: 2 compulsory examination units (written papers), 1 compulsory coursework unit, 2 optional coursework units.
+Assessment: 2 compulsory examination units (Written papers)), 1 compulsory coursework units, 2 optional coursework units.
 Over 2 years.

 Term 1: